-University of Central Florida Foundation, Incorporated MEMORANDUM OF UNDERSTANDING To establish the Harris Corporation Hall made on this 17th
+University of Central Florida Foundation, Incorporated MEMORANDUM OF UNDERSTANDING

+To establish the

+Harris Corporation Hall

-This agreement is made on this 17th day of May 2005, and entered into between the Harris Corporation, Anc. (hereinafter called "Donor") and the University of Central Florida Foundation, Incorporated (hereinafter called "Foundation"), a 501(c)(3) non-profit organization.
+FOUNDATION, NE This agreement is made on this 17th day of May 2005, and entered into between the Harris Corporation, Inc. (hereinafter called "Donor") and the University of Central Florida Foundation, Incorporated (hereinafter called "Foundation"), a 501(c)(3) non-profit organization.